linearregression/course-notes/greek-and-roman-mythology/01-lectures.md

 * - u u / - u u / - u u / - u u / - u u / - x

 # On reading Homer
+The Odyssey's first 10 lines
+Starts with "Man"
+Commands the Muse to sing to him (Homer) of a man -- divinely inspired Odysseus is resourceful (man of twists and turns), constantly driven off course after the War He sees many cities, learns many things about people He suffers immensely, and fights for survival (his own and his companions) with limited success His companions brought their own fate down upon them -- recklessly (devouring Helios' cattle)